Measuring 3D Spatial Geometric Consistency in Dynamic Video Generation: Experiments

 \subsection{Ablation of SGC Design Choices}

 \textbf{Full-Dataset Architectural Ablations.} We validate SGC core design choices by ablating individual modules across 10 generative models and 3 real-world anchors (\cref{tab:ablation-stc-extended}).
-First, we examine the role of Moving Object Segmentation (MOS).
-Removing this module (w/o MOS) predictably disrupts evaluating dynamic environments; on RT-1, the error increases from 0.064 to 0.163, as valid foreground articulation is erroneously penalized as background instability.
+First, we examine Moving Object Segmentation (MOS).
+Removing this module (w/o MOS) disrupts evaluating dynamic environments; on RT-1, the error increases from 0.064 to 0.163, as valid foreground articulation is erroneously penalized as background instability.
 Conversely, on largely static-camera datasets like OpenVid, removing MOS yields a lower error (0.014) than the full pipeline (0.053).
-This mild increase in the full model occurs because applying segmentation in largely fixed-view scenes may introduce boundary noise or mask leakage, culling otherwise reliable background points and slightly weakening spatial constraints for pose estimation.
+This mild full-model increase occurs because segmentation in largely fixed-view scenes may introduce boundary noise or mask leakage, culling otherwise reliable background points and slightly weakening spatial constraints for pose estimation.
 Nonetheless, for in-the-wild videos with salient dynamic foregrounds, MOS remains important to prevent object motion from corrupting geometric evaluation.
+Further sensitivity analysis on how MOS quality impacts the SGC score is detailed in App.~\ref{sec:mossensitivity}.

 Next, we analyze the spatial partitioning strategy.
 Replacing depth-aware plane clustering with a naive spatial grid (Grid depth) degrades performance in complex scenes (e.g., nuScenes error increases from 0.061 to 0.163), indicating grid-based partitioning fails to isolate distinct geometric structures.
 To further interrogate our 1D depth clustering, we evaluate a Depth + Spatial variant to address the hypothesis that clustering by depth alone might group non-contiguous surfaces and yield spatially insufficient regions for PnP estimation.
 While 1D depth clustering can merge disjoint surfaces (such as forming thin horizontal bands across flat roads), this behavior can be beneficial in practice.
 Aggregating non-contiguous but co-planar patches often increases the effective image-plane span of correspondences, typically improving the conditioning of PnP estimates (especially for orientation components).
 Enforcing spatial contiguity can over-segment expansive surfaces into compact sub-regions; these spatially restricted regions tend to yield less stable local pose estimates, inflating the real-world nuScenes error to 0.153 and increasing instability penalties across generative models (e.g., Latte increases from 0.323 to 0.555).
 Overall, these results support allowing 1D depth clustering to merge disjoint regions when doing so preserves a broad spatial distribution, improving robust geometric verification.